jagrutimohanty/CMPE-258-DeepLearning/Assignment 1/Assignment Part 1/README.md

 Shared further details in the python colab notebook

-To run this notebook click on the colab icon on the top and save a copy in drive to run the output
+To run this notebook click on the colab icon on the top and save a copy in drive to run the output by providing authentication google link

 ```